 - Trellises can be lined up in an open area, a few feet apart, running north to south, so they don’t shade each other, to create a very high density espalier orchard.

 - Espaliers can be used to create living fences.
 A fruit bearing fence fits in with the permaculture principle that “everything has more than one purpose or function” very nicely.

 Almost any plant or tree can be grown as an espalier, it’s just a matter of maintaining a two-dimensional form by training all growth along a flat plane, and pruning away any growth that can’t be laid flat because of the direction it’s growing.

 Some plants are particularly suitable as espaliers.
 Plants that produce many flexible lateral branches and attractive flowers, fruit, and foliage and/or bark are excellent choices for espaliers.

 How to Build an Espalier Support Against a Wall

-The first step to espalier a tree is to construct a support for it.
+The first step to espalier a tree is to construct a support or trellis for it.
 The following instructions will guide you through constructing an espalier support against a wall, using readily available materials.

-If you are constructing an espalier against a wall, you need a wall that receives full sun at midday.
+If you’re constructing an espalier against a wall, you’ll want a wall that receives full sun at midday.

 - In the Northern Hemisphere, this is a south facing wall.